-The best files transfer software makes it easy not just to transfer files online, but also to manage them.
+The best files transfer software makes it simple and easy to manage and transfer files online, both individually or collaboratively as part of a team.

-Luckily, there are a number of providers who can do this, allowing you full control with regards to how you share.
+Luckily, there are a number of providers who do allow you to share files online and transfer data, giving you full control with regards to what and how you share.
 This means being able to set permissions to files and folders according to whether you wish to keep them private, allow read-only access, or of course allow full access for sharing and collaborative working.

-Here then are the best providers for sharing and transferring files online.
+Here then are the best files transfer software services currently available.